ncjain/Learn-Go/Go Notes/Data Type/interface.md

 When an explain function is called with any type, i receives its value and type as the dynamic type.
 Using i.(type) statement inside switch, we are getting access to that dynamic type.

 ## Embedding interfaces

-In Go, an interface cannot implement other interfaces or extend them, but we can create new interface by merging two or more interfaces
+An interface cannot implement other interfaces or extend them, but we can create new interface by merging two or more interfaces

 package main